 Do I Need To Calibrate My PAT Tester?

-Getting your Portable Appliance Tester calibrated yearly is an important process for anyone that regularly undertakes testing and tagging.
+Getting your Portable Appliance Tester calibrated yearly is an important process for anyone who regularly undertakes testing and tagging.

 Just as your car requires a service periodically, your PAT tester requires maintenance to ensure it is working as it should.
 If a PAT tester isn't calibrated properly, results will often become skewed and the tester will pass items that should be failing and vice-versa.